MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

     - The child flow uses premium connectors, and
     - The child flow doesn't have a process license.
 If the child flow has a process license, it uses the process license and not the parent flow's license.

-During the [transition period](types.md#transition-period), there's a slight difference in this behavior.
-The parent flow license is not considered and only the child flow  owner's license is used.
+During the [transition period](types.md#transition-period), parent flow license is not inherited by the child flow.
+Child flow uses the owner's license.
 However, after the transition period ends, only the parent flow license (owner's license/parent flow's process license) will be used, unless the child flow has a process license.

 ### We have three environments (development, test, and production) to align with best practices and we need flows in several environments.
 Do we need to buy a process for every environment?